 Content marketing is a key component to business continuity.
 But even the most creative and compelling content must reach the right audience in the right way at the right time.
 This is why the success and ROI of your content depend on your content distribution strategy.
-This strategy will serve as one of the most effective solutions for achieving content marketing goals.
+This strategy will serve as one of the most effective ways to achieve your content marketing goals.

 What Is a Content Distribution Strategy?

-As the phrase implies, a content distribution strategy is a set of methods by which content is distributed to achieve optimal effectiveness.
-Only one of many aspects of content marketing, content distribution involves getting content to as many segments of a target audience as possible.
+As the phrase implies, a content distribution strategy is a set of methods by which content is distributed to achieve certain goals.
+Content distribution is just one of the many aspects of content marketing, and it involves getting content to as many segments of a target audience as possible.
 But more than just striving for maximum reach and coverage, a content distribution strategy aims to provide content that is valuable, relevant and interesting to the intended audience.

 A good content distribution strategy provides audiences with content they NEED.
 It also helps establish relationships between your brand and your customers.
 Ultimately, it encourages readers or viewers to take a desired course of action.
 This usually comes in the form of a call to action (CTA).